jermdavis/SolrCloud-Helpers/README.md

   created.

 `Setup-SingleInstance.ps1` can be run to install a single-node SolrCloud instance on a machine. `Setup-TripleInstance.ps1` will set up a three-node SolrCloud instance on a machine.
-In both cases there are four variables defined at the top of this script that you can use to configure it:
+In both cases there are six variables defined at the top of this script that you can use to configure it:

 * `$targetFolder` - An absolute path to where you want the Zookeeper and Solr files installed to?
 If this folder does not exist